Icon-Newsletter-smaller

 Step 5: Apply for the Loan and Get Ready for Repayments

-After choosing the best deal for your needs, it’s now time to apply for a personal loan in the Philippines.
+After choosing the best deal for your needs, it’s time to apply for a personal loan.
 Again, get your documents in order and make sure you're eligible for the loan.

 Don't forget to set up a payment scheme for your loan.
 Adjust your budget to accommodate your monthly payment and ensure you’re not spending more than 30% of your monthly income just to cover debts.
 This 30% rule is considered a good debt-to-income ratio.[3]